 As Mick, Dave and myself strolled and fought our way through the surprisingly huge crowds that had gathered throughout Edinburgh for the Fringe, we came to a small ‘square’ with two rows of marquee-style tents.
-Inside of each were small makeshift shops, selling everything from handmade jewellery to (as it turned out) African Handbags – ‘Designed in Africa, Made in the UK’ (?)
+Inside of each were small makeshift shops, selling everything from handmade jewellery to (as it turned out) Ugandan Handbags – ‘Designed in Africa, Made in the UK’ (?)

 Standing now outside said tent, we became interested in the tall and rather slender saleswoman, wearing a well-fitted blue jacket and trousers with matching Trilby hat.
 She also sported fantastically large and brilliantly white teeth.
 We could also hear her strong, deep and loud East African accent.
 Further and hanging inside the tent were a heart shaped mirror, colorful drapes and of course, many handbags of widely varying colors.
 We all sensed a picture in the offing.

 Now I did mention my newfound and growing confidence when it comes to taking people shots in close proximity, so without hesitation and with only the thought of getting ‘the picture’ uppermost in my mind, I walked up to the ‘shop’ entrance and clicked the shutter.
 However just as I took the second shot (the picture above), a hand appeared, itself not unlike that of a Policeman stopping traffic.
 The booming voice that followed signalled game-over.

 Honestly, I was too suprised to say anything and she must have taken my silence as a cue to move in for the kill ?

 “Where I come from, we do not take photographs of strangers, because we have good manners and you obviously do not.”